mpaglia0/Zeta/README.md

 ![Screenshot](WIP.jpg)

-## Basic configuration
+## Basic theme configuration

-All configurations about this theme.
+All configurations valid only about this theme.

 ### Header Covers